If you are updating packages in the Canopy User Python installation (not in EPD):

 - Be sure that your PATH is set to Canopy User Python, as described in this article, and not to Canopy's initially installed Python, which is for Canopy's internal use only.
+The easiest way to do this is to open a Canopy Command Prompt / Terminal from the Canopy Tools menu.
+We also recommend that and you then quit Canopy itself so that only the Canopy Command Prompt / Terminal remains open.

 - At present, enpkg does not understand virtual environments, so will not be aware that the packages Qt, PySide and MKL were installed in Canopy Core and inherited by the Canopy User Python environment.
 Therefore one might be tempted to install them with enpkg.
 There is usually no need to do so (except to change versions.)